Vietnam bans wildlife imports, markets amid new health fears

 The directive is not perfect as it still has exceptions that will allow some trade in wild animals to continue, but it is a good start and can hopefully made stronger over time, Galster said.

+“Vietnam is reducing the risk of future pandemics and showing the world how we can manage these markets into the future,” Littleproud said.
+“All nations have a responsibility to keep people safe from harm and regulating the production and sale of wild animals that carry diseases is a critical part of that.

+He said the Vietnamese government should be congratulated for their leadership in taking “evidence-based approach to reducing the risk of animal to human diseases being spread.
+Australia will also continue to pursue global reforms on this issue where other opportunities exist.”

-___ Associated Press journalist Tassanee Vejpongsa in Bangkok, Thailand, contributed to this report.
+___ Associated Press journalist Tassanee Vejpongsa in Bangkok, Thailand, and Dennis Passa in Brisbane, Australia, contributed to this report.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.